alphagov/govuk-developer-docs/source/manual/govuk-env-sync.html.md

 The environment synchronisation is achieved by granting cross-account access of the `govuk-<environment>-database-backups` S3 buckets.
 Figure 1 below illustrates the intended data flow between environments.

 Data sanitisation (removal of sensitive data) for the Integration environment is done by SQL scripts which run as part of the restore transaction at the destination.
-While not ideal, this is the same approach as [env-sync-and-backup]() and allows reuse of the same sanitisation scripts.
+While not ideal, this is the same approach as [env-sync-and-backup] and allows reuse of the same sanitisation scripts.

-![Schematic of the data flow of the govuk_env_sync data synchronisation](images/govuk_env_sync.png) Figure 1:  Schematic of the data flow of the govuk_env_sync data synchronisaton.
+![Schematic of the data flow of the govuk_env_sync data synchronisation](images/govuk_env_sync.png) Figure 1:  Schematic of the data flow of the govuk_env_sync data synchronisation.

 In practice, some Integration databases pull from Production (with sanitisation) rather than from Staging.
 This is done to reduce the number of cron job timing dependencies and to save resources where large databases do not need to be backed up from Staging.

-Unlike env-sync-and-backup, govuk_env_sync currently has separate cron jobs for backup and restore, and for each database in each environments.
+Unlike [env-sync-and-backup], govuk_env_sync currently has separate cron jobs for backup and restore, and for each database in each environments.

 ## Code base and deployment